JeroenBoesten/ContactsBook/README.md

 ##Demo
 Want to see this application in action?
 Without the hassle of installing it yourself?
 Visit: [contactsbook.jeroenboesten.nl](https://contactsbook.jeroenboesten.nl)

+##Techniques
+The application uses Laravel Framework (A php based framework) for the back end, for example; server side validation, database connection, database migrations, routes etc.

+For the frontend it uses vue.js to create a single page experience and interactive feeling.
+Styling is done based on Bootstrap 4, and to compile and version everything webpack used under the hood.
+To have easy webpack configuration Laravel provides defaults in it's Laravel Mix.

 ##Installation
 To install this application for yourself, follow instructions below.
 1. Clone repository in folder